jessicaribeiroalves/devmarket/README.md

 *Data Structure*
 As we are using a SQL database, data is stored in tables and columns, rows.
 The relationship between tables and field types is called a schema.
 In a relational database, the schema must be clearly defined before any information can be added.

-It’s important that when organising data to;
+It’s important that when organising data to:
 1. Maximise efficiency in queries
 2. Minimize data redundancy
 3. Prevent tables from becoming out-of-sync and allow for flexibility